-Nine Mon ths Ended d

-October 31, Change
+Nine Months Ended October 31, Change

-2020 2021 021 \$ %
+2020 20 2021 %

-(in thousand ds, except p percentages)
+(in thousands, except percentages)

-\$ 400 \$ 479 \$79 20%
+ision for income taxes \$ 400 \$ 479 \$79 20%

 Provision for income taxes increased by \$0.1 million, or 20%, for the nine months ended October 31, 2021 compared to the nine months ended October 31, 2020, primarily due to income in foreign tax jurisdictions.
 We maintain a full valuation allowance on our U.S. deferred tax assets, and the significant components of the tax expense recorded are current cash tax expenses in various jurisdictions.
 Current cash tax expenses are impacted by each jurisdiction's individual tax rates, laws on the timing of recognition of income and deductions, and availability of net operating losses and tax credits.
 Our effective tax rate may fluctuate significantly on a quarterly basis and could be adversely affected to the extent earnings are lower than anticipated in countries that have lower statutory rates and higher than anticipated in countries that have higher statutory rates.